11 Bread Machine Tips For Beginners To Get You Started

 bread maker loaf made with fast acting yeast

 Instant Dry Yeast or Bread Machine Yeast is the best yeast to use when baking bread in a bread machine.
-It is fast-acting and results in even and consistent doughs.
+It is fast-acting and results in even and consistent dough.
 It is perfect for most bread cycles.

 Additionally, instant yeast does not require proofing, so it is ready to use right out of the package.